10-Year Treasury Note and How It Works

 How It Affects You

 How does this affect you?
-Well, it makes it cost less to buy a home because now you've got to pay the bank less interest to borrow the same amount.
-As home buying becomes less expensive, demand should rise.
+It makes it cost less to buy a home.
+You've got to pay the bank less interest to borrow the same amount.
+As home buying becomes less expensive, demand rises.
 As the real estate market strengthens, it has a positive effect on the economy.
 It increases GDP growth, which creates more jobs.

 Recent Trends and Record Lows